-Before I left for Iran, I had lunch at a new Persian restaurant in Florence called “Tehran.”
+Before my recent holiday in Iran, I had lunch at a new Persian restaurant in Florence called “Tehran.”
 With intention, I wanted to wait until I returned from my vacation in Iran in order to see if the memory remained.
 If the flavors could fare well to what I would eventually devour in the capital of Tehran itself.
 At times, I feel perplexed with the online blogging world.
 We obsessively upload experiences without taking a moment to let the memory sink in, often off to the next food paparazzi event.
 While I may not post as much as I’d like to, what I do post is something that has left a memorable mark.
 And most of all, what I genuinely wish to share.
 In a way, I am finding reason in my infrequency- as a sort of quality filter you may say.

 Food to me is memory.
 When I walked in to Ristorante Tehran on Via dei Cerchi (just a stone’s throw from Piazza della Signoria), I was immediately reminded of the smells and flavors at my aunts house.
 I often cite one of my aunts because she is not only one of the most adorable people on the planet, but is who kept me closest to my Iranian roots, teaching me about food, culture and sometimes a random phrase here and there which helped me tremendously in Iran.
 My aunt despite being in the US for nearly 40 years, remains wholly Iranian.
 Thanks to her, I had a sense of familiarity during my travels in Iran.
 I hope that even as first generation, I can pass on my beautiful heritage to future members of my family.